Keep calm and carry on

 Blood On The Streets

 In fact, you could go one stage further and adopt the approach of Baron Rothschild, an 18th century member of the Rothschild banking family, who is famously quoted as saying: “The time to buy is when there is blood on the streets”.
 While the quote may seem extreme, the sentiment is valid.
 Going against the crowd (the market) and being a “contrarian” investor can enhance investment returns over the longer term.
-Buying out of favour stocks and selling them when back in vogue is an investment approach which has proven its worth.
+Buying out of favour stocks and selling them when back in vogue is an investment approach which has proven its worth by many sites like Stocktrades.

 While most of us neither have the time nor inclination to research and identify possible stocks to invest in using this approach, the same objective can be achieved by investing in a “recovery” fund where a professional investment manager seeks to invest your money with the same ethos.
 By investing in a recovery fund you effectively invest in a number of such stocks and therefore automatically achieve a degree of diversification (not putting all your eggs in one basket).